rioter00/MAGD487/PortfolioResearchAssignment.md

 5. Does the individual focus on a particular, style, method?
 6. What media does the individual use to show their work?
 7. How is the content organized?
+7. Is the site intuitive and easily navigated?
 8. How does the individuals brand themselves?
 9. Does the individual have written content describing themselves, their work, their clients, their aesthetics, their inspirations?
 10. Does the individual give a way to contact them?